Kauzok/AmpV2/README.md

 - Voltaic Bombardment
   - Adjust hitbox to make it hit higher
 - Charge Passive
-  - Add VFX/SFX
+  - Add SFX
  ## Other To-Do
 - Cleanup code base, finish comments
 - Fix name tokens
 - Character Model
 - Character Model Animations
 - Skill Icons
-- If I can get my hands on the material hopoo uses for the artificer's lightning effects i will be so happy god please
+- If I can get my hands on the material hopoo uses for the artificer's lightning effects i will be so happy god please i'll make so many vfx adjustments please

 ## Changelog
 `0.0.1`